Matrixx-Devices/Matrixx-Devices.github.io/mi/marble_inst.md

 ## Vanilla variant

 **Clean flash:**
-- Download the ROM and Gapps package core variant from nikgapps
+- Download the ROM and Gapps package from nikgapps
 - Boot into recovery
 - Wipe Dalvik/Art Cache, cache and data
 - Flash the ROM and reboot to recovery
-- Flash the Nikgapps core and reboot to recovery again
+- Flash the Nikgapps and reboot to recovery again
 - Tap on format data, type yes and reboot to system

 **Dirty flash:**